microsoft/azure-iot-developer-kit/docs/_docs/apis/semaphore.md

 osStatus rtos::Semaphore::release(void)
 ```

-> Release a Semaphore resource that was obtain with Semaphore::wait.
+> Release a Semaphore resource that was obtained with Semaphore::wait.
 >
 > #### Return value
 >